 Italy Through American Eyes

-When I was 18, I came here for the first time as a study abroad student.
+When I was 18, I came to Italy for the first time as a study abroad student.
 I instantly fell in love with the culture that was so completely opposite mine, and it was from that point on that I was hooked.
 I was hooked on culture and the way people live their lives in a way I will never truly understand.

 Reality vs. Expectations

 Since that first semester abroad in Italy, a lot has changed.
 As an expat in Italy, I fell in love with a local, went through all the bureaucracy to move here, and now attend university studying languages and modern culture.

 It is through my love of culture that I started my travel blog.
 I have a firm belief that if the world takes time and makes the effort to understand each other’s cultures, we’d have far fewer problems.
 It is through unity that we can create progressive, and we cannot do that without understanding and accepting our individual cultures.

 I’d always had this idea in my head that Italy was like a Lizzie McGuire movie; that it was all peaches and cream for all the Americans that came here.
 And while that remains true for tourists, the actual perceptions of America and it’s culture have are far from positive for much of the population.

 The Italian Challenges

 I’ve found throughout my lectures that America is talked down upon, and the students always agree with the professors on this.
 This has been a hard obstacle for me to overcome, as pride comes with being a citizen of a young country.
 It’s something I’ve learned to accept, and as an individual, I try to show my fellow world citizens that America goes far beyond what the government and military do.